Best Hand Tools For Automotive

 Other tool companies that manufacture in the USA include Bondhus, Channelock, Chapman Tools, Eklind Tool Company, Estwing, Park Tool, Snyder, and Stiletto Tool.

-Armstrong is known for their very unique looking ratchets which are of excellent quality.
-However, they be hard to find.
+Armstrong is known for their very unique looking ratchets, which are of excellent quality.
+However, they can be hard to find.
 Fastenal is one place that sells them.

 Cornwell hand tools are mostly U.S. made.

-Klein Tools has been manufacturing tools in America since 1857.
+Klein Tool has been manufacturing tools in America since 1857.

 Japanese Hand Tools

-In 1995, Japan-Industrial brand "DEEN" began offering tools, and are one of the best-known brand tools in Japan.
-Other brands include Asahi, Fujiya, Kyoto, Ko-ken, Keiba, and Vessel.
+In 1995, Japan-Industrial brand "DEEN" began offering tools, and are one of the best-known brands in Japan.
+Other brands include Asahi, Fujiya, Kyoto, Koken, Keiba, and Vessel.
 The Japanese-built Kokon is sometimes referred to as the "Japanese Snap-On".

 What Is JIS?